shazChaudhry/docker-swarm-mode/README.md

 ### Deploy CI stack in a Virtual Box with provided Vagrantfile
 The **assumption** here is that Vagrant, Virtual Box and Gitbash are already install on your machine
 * Log into the master node in the Docker Swarm mode cluster `vagrant ssh`
-* Clone this repository `git clone https://github.com/shazChaudhry/docker-swam-mode.git`
+* Clone this repository `git clone https://github.com/shazChaudhry/docker-swarm-mode.git`
-* Change directory `cd docker-swam-mode`
+* Change directory `cd docker-swarm-mode`
 * Deploy stack by run the following commands which will utilize [Docker secrets](https://docs.docker.com/engine/swarm/secrets/)
     ```
     echo "admin" | docker secret create jenkins-user -